Learn The Risk

 Learn The Risk is an American anti-vaccine group founded in 2015.
 It is known for its billboard campaigns asserting vaccines are responsible for a large number of deaths of young children.
-Arguments against vaccination are contradicted by overwhelming scientific consensus about the safety and effectiveness of vaccines.
+Arguments against vaccination are contradicted by overwhelming scientific consensus (TM) about the safety and effectiveness of vaccines.

 Founder Brandy Vaughan died in December 2020; no replacement executive director has been named.
-A year before she died she posted a Facebook post stating that she was in fear for her life and that she was not suicidal.
-The coroner report states she died of a blood clot 6 days later.
+Five and a half years before she died, she made a video stating that she was in fear for her life and that she was not suicidal.
+The coroner report states she died of a blood clot.

 Mission

 Learn The Risk was founded in 2015 by Brandy Vaughan, as a branch of an organization she also founded, the Council for Vaccine Safety.
 Vaughan led both groups as executive director.
 She described herself as a former employee of pharmaceutical company Merck and an activist for natural health.

 The group is widely described as being anti-vaccination.